 Finches are colorful, active, and entertaining to watch.
 Their soft vocalizations and singing add pleasant sounds to the atmosphere, unlike some of the louder and more abrasive calls of other pet birds such as Amazon parrots and conures.
-According to Olive Branch Parke Veterinary Clinic, these little birds generally live five to ten years, and while they don't really like being handled by people, they do make nice companions for anyone who can appreciate the simple pleasures they offer.
+According to the Petco Care Sheet, these little birds generally live five to ten years, and while they don't really like being handled by people, they do make nice companions for anyone who can appreciate the simple pleasures they offer.

 There are many types of finches kept as pets, including zebra finches, society/Bengalese finches, Lady Gouldians, and Cordon Bleu finches, to name just a few.
 While there are finer points to each species' dietary needs, they do have a basic diet in common.

 According to the VCA Animal Hospitals, seed-only diets lack many essential nutrients.
 They recommend offering fresh foods every day to balance your bird's seed diet.

 - Look for pellets formulated for finches, such as Lafeber Finch Granules, Roudybush Nibbles, or Harrison's Super Fine.

 - Keep one or two tablespoons in your finch's food bowl at all times.

 - Limit finch seed mix to about one teaspoon, two to three times a week as more of a treat.

 Offer about one tablespoon of a combination of supplemental foods per pet finch every morning.
 All fresh foods should ideally be organic to avoid pesticides.
 A list of safe choices includes: